lucaerculiani/towards-visual-semantics/README.md

 Continual egocentric object recognition
 ==============

-Code for the paper available on [arXiv](https://arxiv.org/pdf/1912.05029.pdf), under review at SNNCS The dataset used in available [here](https://figshare.com/articles/dataset/small_re-identification_dataset_with_classes/14706003)
+Code for the paper available on [arXiv](https://arxiv.org/pdf/1912.05029.pdf), and accepted at  SNCS The dataset used in available [here](https://figshare.com/articles/dataset/small_re-identification_dataset_with_classes/14706003)